UKHomeOffice/callisto-timecard-restapi/README.md

 In order to pull in Github package dependencies you will need a Github Personal Access Token.
 This token will need the minimum of 'packages:read' permissions.

-Update your .m2/settings.xml file to contain the <servers><server> tags
+This can be configured in your .m2/settings.xml file.

+E.g.

 ```xml
 <servers>